Projects

 Audio

-• Live call playback (ACELP codec)
+• Live call playback (our own ACELP implementation)

 • Automatic call recording to MP3